 If your child really doesn’t want to do organised sport, there are plenty of other fun activities that can keep him physically active.

-A great option is to just encourage free play – for example, shooting goals, bike riding, dancing and using playgrounds.
-The important thing is that your child can be active with friends and have fun.
+A great option is to just encourage free play – for example, shooting goals, playing chasey or hopscotch, jumping rope, and using monkey bars at the playground.
+The important thing is that your child is active with friends and has fun.

 You could also consider other physical activities like:

-- dance, martial arts, drama or yoga classes
+- dance, martial arts, gymnastics, drama or yoga classes